miho/VMF/maven-plugin/README.md

 ## Getting Help

 The Apache Maven Help Plugin can be used to get a full description of the available goals and the usage of the VMF Maven Plugin:

-	mvn help:describe -DgroupId=eu.mihosoft.vmf -DartifactId=vmf-maven-plugin -Dversion=0.2.8.0
+	mvn help:describe -DgroupId=eu.mihosoft.vmf -DartifactId=vmf-maven-plugin -Dversion=0.2.8.0 -Ddetail=true
-	[INFO] VMF Maven Plugin 0.2.8.0
+	Name: VMF Maven Plugin
-	  Generates Java implementation classes from VMF model definitions.
+	Description: Generates Java implementation classes from VMF model definitions.
 VMF is a lightweight modeling framework.
 It conveniently translates annotated Java interfaces into powerful implementations.
+	Group Id: eu.mihosoft.vmf
+	Artifact Id: vmf-maven-plugin
+	Version: 0.2.8.0
+	Goal Prefix: vmf

+	This plugin has 3 goals:

+	vmf:help
+	  Description: Display help information on vmf-maven-plugin.
+	    Call mvn vmf:help -Ddetail=true -Dgoal=<goal-name> to display parameter
+	    details.
+	  Implementation: eu.mihosoft.vmf.maven.HelpMojo
+	  Language: java

+	  Available parameters:

+	    detail (Default: false)
+	      User property: detail
+	      If true, display all settable properties for each goal.

+	    goal
+	      User property: goal
+	      The name of the goal for which to show help.
+If unspecified, all goals will be displayed.

+	    indentSize (Default: 2)
+	      User property: indentSize
+	      The number of spaces per indentation level, should be positive.

+	    lineLength (Default: 80)
+	      User property: lineLength
+	      The maximum length of a display line, should be positive.

 	vmf:vmf
-	  Generates Java implementation classes from source files in VMF model definition during Maven build.
+	  Description: Generates Java implementation classes from source files in VMF model definition during Maven build.
 	    Parameters:

 	    - vmf.sourceDirectory - the vmf model source directory (default:
 	      ${basedir}/src/main/vmf)
 	    - vmf.targetDirectory - the directory with generated Java files (default:
 	      ${project.build.directory}/generated-sources/java-vmf)
+	  Implementation: eu.mihosoft.vmf.maven.GenerateVMFSourcesMojo
+	  Language: java
+	  Bound to phase: generate-sources

 	  Available parameters:

 	    sourceDirectory (Default: ${basedir}/src/main/vmf)
+	      User property: vmf.sourceDirectory
 	      Source directory containing the vmf model files.
-	      User property: vmf.sourceDirectory

 	    targetDirectory (Default:
 	    ${project.build.directory}/generated-sources/java-vmf)
+	      User property: vmf.targetDirectory
 	      The target folder where the generated Java classes will be saved to.

+	vmf:vmf-test
+	  Description: Generates Java implementation classes from test source files in VMF model definition during Maven build.
+	    Parameters:

+	    - vmf.testSourceDirectory - the vmf model test source directory (default:
+	      ${basedir}/src/test/vmf)
+	    - vmf.testTargetDirectory - the directory with generated Java test files (default: ${project.build.directory}/generated-sources/test-vmf)
+	  Implementation: eu.mihosoft.vmf.maven.GenerateVMFTestSourcesMojo
+	  Language: java
+	  Bound to phase: generate-test-sources

+	  Available parameters:

+	    sourceDirectory (Default: ${basedir}/src/test/vmf)
+	      User property: vmf.testSourceDirectory
+	      The source directory containing the vmf test model files.

+	    targetDirectory (Default:
+	    ${project.build.directory}/generated-test-sources/java-vmf)
-	      User property: vmf.targetDirectory
+	      User property: vmf.testTargetDirectory
+	      The target folder where the generated Java test classes will be saved to.

 ## FAQ

 ### Generating Eclipse .classpath File

-I am currently facing a problem when using the Apache Maven Eclipse Plugin to generate Eclipse Classpath.
-When models are located in the test source tree of a Maven project the generated target folder is not added to the Eclipse classpath by default.
+When using the Apache Maven Eclipse Plugin to generate Eclipse Classpath there is a problem with the test source tree.
+For models located in the test source tree of a Maven project the generated target folder is not added to the Eclipse classpath by default.
 An invocation of

 	mvn eclipse:eclipse